hughpyle/ASR33/asciiart/README.md

 Here's some Python code that includes all of these aspects, and provides quite high-resolution rendering.

-This approach is really more complicated than necessary.
 Without orientation-based matching, you can achieve similar results with a simpler approach (and faster runtime).
-But I wanted to learn some numpy and skimage, and the results are fun :)
+But I wanted to learn some numpy and skimage, and the results are fun!

 Printing is slow and noisy.
 A full-page image is around 8KB and can take up to 15 minutes to print.